 We designed Carolina Group stock to track the economic performance of the Carolina Group.
-The assets and liabilities attributed to the "Carolina Group" are:
+The assets and liabilities attributed to the "Carolina Group"

-- our 100% stock ownership interest in Lorillard; - notional, intergroup debt bearing interest at the annual rate of 8.0% and, subject to optional prepayment, due December 31, 2021, owed by the Carolina Group to a defined group of assets and liabilities referred to as the Loews Group and described below (as of March 31, 2003, \$2.4 billion was outstanding); - any and all liabilities, costs and expenses of Loews and Lorillard and the subsidiaries and predecessors of Lorillard, arising out of or related to tobacco or otherwise arising out of the past, present or future business of Lorillard or its subsidiaries or predecessors, or claims arising out of or related to the sale of any businesses previously sold by Lorillard or its subsidiaries or predecessors, in each case, whether grounded in tort, contract, statute or otherwise, whether pending or asserted in the future; - all net income or net losses arising from the assets and liabilities that are reflected in the Carolina Group and all net proceeds from any disposition of those assets, in each case, after deductions to reflect dividends paid to holders of Carolina Group stock or credited to the Loews Group in respect of its intergroup interest; and - any acquisitions or investments made from assets reflected in the Carolina Group.
+- our 100% stock ownership interest in Lorillard; - notional, intergroup debt owed by the Carolina Group to the Loews Group, bearing interest at the annual rate of 8.0% and subject to optional prepayment, due December 31, 2021 (approximately \$1.8 billion outstanding as of May 10, 2005); - any and all liabilities, costs and expenses of Loews and Lorillard and the subsidiaries and predecessors of Lorillard, arising out of or related to tobacco or otherwise arising out of the past, present or future business of Lorillard or its subsidiaries or predecessors, or claims arising out of or related to the sale of any businesses previously sold by Lorillard or its subsidiaries or predecessors, in each case, whether grounded in tort, contract, statute or otherwise, whether pending or asserted in the future;

+- all net income or net losses arising from the assets and liabilities that are reflected in the Carolina Group and all net proceeds from any disposition of those assets, in each case, after deductions to reflect dividends paid to holders of Carolina Group stock or credited to the Loews Group in respect of its intergroup interest; and - any acquisitions or investments utilizing assets reflected in the Carolina Group.